oleg-fiksel/ansible_docker_swarm_cluster/README.md

 Used for fast deployment of a test swarm for testing different cluster failover scenarios mainly with Docker Enterprise.

+# git submodules

+This git repo contains git submodules.

+Clone this repo using `git clone --recursive ...` command.
+If you already clone the repo use `git submodule update` command to clone submodules

 # Architecture

 * `shared-service`